mitin001/transcriber/blog/podcasts/rachel-maddow/2025-02-14-sassoon-resigns-hegseth-remains.md

 # [2025-02-14](https://s3.amazonaws.com/writecomments.com/transcripts/5454e77782d837628b7f6b0e11cb901c.csv): Trump appointees resign only for moral reasons, never for incompetence

+The [legislative branch] has folded.
+Now the [judicial branch] is our last line of defense from Trump's fascist takeover of the U.S. government.
 U.S. Attorney for the Southern District of New York Danielle Sassoon wrote a [memo] to Trump-appointed Attorney General Pam Bondi in response to being ordered by Main Justice and associate deputy attorney general Emil Bove to drop corruption charges against Mayor Adams so the Trump administration can hold this over his head should he have any qualms about advancing their policy priorities.

 > The reasons advanced by Mr. Bove for dismissing the indictment are not ones I can in good faith defend as in the public interest and as consistent with the principles of impartiality and fairness that guide my decision-making.
 First, Mr. Bove proposes dismissing the charges against Adams in return for his assistance in enforcing the federal immigration laws.

 Breaking the news of Danielle Sassoon's resignation, Rachel Maddow read parts of her memo on her air.

-> Adams has argued in substance—and Mr. Bove appears prepared to concede—that Adams should receive leniency for federal crimes solely because he occupies an important public position and can use that position to assist in the Administration's policy priorities.
+> Adams has argued in substance — and Mr. Bove appears prepared to concede — that Adams should receive leniency for federal crimes solely because he occupies an important public position and can use that position to assist in the Administration's policy priorities.

 In her resignation memo, Danielle Sassoon quoted Pam Bondi to herself.